 Breakfast.
 Breakfast starts at 7:15am.
 This is a great time to drop off your child and let them eat breakfast at school for free.

 When to keep your child home or send him or her to school: You are required to keep your child home if he or she has a fever of 100 degrees or higher or has been vomiting.
 Consider keeping your child home if he or she has symptoms that prevent him or her from participating in school, such as excessive tiredness, lack of appetite, productive cough, sneezing, headache, body aches, earache or sore throat.

 Parents and others driving on South Carolina roads should be aware of state law that mandates that a motorist stop for a stopped school bus with flashing lights under these conditions: if you are on a two-lane highway, travelling in either direction, you must stop; if you are on a multi-lane highway traveling behind the bus, you must stop.
 If you are on a multi-lane highway and meet a stopped school bus heading toward you, you do not have to stop but should simply slow down and pass with caution.
 The fine for passing a stopped school bus can be as much as $1,000 and up to 30 days in jail for a first offense.

-Parents of children attending Greenville County Schools have access to a new and improved Parent Portal that will help keep them better informed about their children's academic performance, attendance and much more.
+Parent Portal: Parents of children attending Greenville County Schools have access to a Parent Portal that will help keep them better informed about their children's academic performance, attendance and much more.
 Parents must have an access ID and password to obtain their children's school information.
 Because this information is sensitive, parents must pick up the access ID and password in person at their child's school and show proper identification.
 The school will not email, mail or provide the information over the phone.